chetan-mehta707/Machine-Learning-Projects/README.md

 Dataset : Image dataset of clothes with dirt and hole.
 Here, I am trying to classify image data of clothes into couple of category(viz clothes with hole and dirt).
-For gathering dataset I am using javascript and python to collect data from google image.
+For gathering dataset I am using javascript and python to collect data from *google image*.
 Search the image you want to collect from google image search, scroll down till you feel data is sufficient.
-Run web.js which will give you a urls.txt file containing url's for the images.
-Then using python's request module we will store those images into a directory.
+Run *web.js* which will give you a *urls.txt* file containing url's for the images.
+Then using python's *request* module we will store those images into a directory.

 Once you have gathered a data the next step comes where you label your image, compress them and add it to a batch file.
-I am using OpenCv library and HDF5 format to store image data.
+I am using *OpenCv* library and *HDF5* format to store image data.

-Once the data is filtered and processed its time to built our classifier, I am using CNN architecture for building classifer using Keras.
+Once the data is filtered and processed its time to built our classifier, I am using *CNN* architecture for building classifer using *Keras.

 ## 2. Classification Problem: